Skip to main content

 CompanyCityWorkersTypeDate

-Leading the list was Holland America Line NV at its Seattle facility, reporting 583 affected workers.
-Happy Guests International d/b/a Salty's followed with 282 workers.
+The largest notice was filed by Holland America Line NV at its Seattle facility, reporting 583 affected workers.
+Nordstrom followed with 521 workers.

 Trend & Outlook

-The filings reflect a mixed picture for Washington's labor market, with activity diverging between monthly and annual comparisons.
+The trends suggest a mixed picture for Washington's labor market, with activity diverging between monthly and annual comparisons.
 The Accommodation & Food sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Washington.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Washington WARN notices, browse layoffs by state, or download the full dataset.